AhmedHarees/100-days-of-code/log.md

 ### Day 22: April 14, 2021

-**Today's Progress**:  Continuing Introduction to Javascript section of the course.
+**Today's Progress**:  Continuing Intermediate Javascript section of the course.
 Learnt about conditionals and arrays in JS.

+### Day 23: April 15, 2021

+**Today's Progress**:  Completed Intermediate Javascript section of the course.
+Learnt about for loops and while loops, and completed coding exercises.

 <!--